01 of 11

-Meet and greet your favorite Universal characters—Spiderman, The Cat in the Hat, Scooby-Doo, and more—for select meals at Universal Orlando resorts and parks.
-These locations offer character breakfasts or dinners where characters will greet you at your table and pose for photos.
+Meet and greet your favorite Universal characters for select meals at Universal Orlando resorts and parks.
+Various restaurants offer character breakfasts or dinners where characters will greet you at your table and pose for photos.

 Park admission and hotel reservations are not required.
 Reservations at locations offering character dining are recommended.
 Special Halloween and Christmas meals may also include characters.

 You can pre-purchase your character dining meals or make reservations on the Universal Orlando Resort website.
 You can also make reservations by calling (407) 224-FOOD (3663) or (407) 503-DINE (3463) up to 24 hours in advance.Continue to 8 of 11 below.

 08 of 11